Chicken with Saffron Rice (topped with a lightly-dressed Warm Asparagus Salad) is a delicious slow cooker meal to greet you at the end of a long day.

 - 2 tablespoons flat-leaf parsley, roughly chopped

-- In a small bowl or measuring cup, whisk together the mustard, vinegar, lemon juice and zest, shallot, salt, and 4-5 grinds of black pepper.
-While whisking, slowly drizzle in the extra virgin olive oil until the mixture is emulsified.
+In a small bowl, whisk together the mustard, vinegar, lemon juice and zest, shallot, salt, and a few grinds of black pepper.
+While whisking, drizzle in the extra virgin olive oil until the mixture is emulsified.
 Taste for seasoning and add additional salt and pepper as needed.